prtkgpt/questdb.io/docs/introduction.md

 title: Introduction
 description:
-  QuestDB is a relational column-oriented database designed for real-time analytics on time series and event data.
+  QuestDB is a relational column-oriented database designed for real-time analytics on time series data.
 ---

 QuestDB is a relational column-oriented database designed for real-time